Miss Connecticut's Outstanding Teen

 The Miss Connecticut's Teen competition is the pageant that selects the representative for the U.S. state of Connecticut in the Miss America's Teen pageant.

-Peyton Troth of Bristol was crowned Miss Connecticut's Outstanding Teen 2022 on April 9, 2022, at the Mohegan Sun in Uncasville, Connecticut.
-She competed for the title of Miss America's Outstanding Teen 2023 at the Hyatt Regency Dallas in Dallas, Texas on August 12, 2022, where she was a Teens in Action finalist along with winning a Preliminary Evening Wear/On Stage Question award.
+Haylee Patton of Bristol was crowned Miss Connecticut's Teen 2025 on June 28, 2025, at the Ridgefield Playhouse in Ridgefield, Connecticut.
+She will compete at Miss America's Teen 2026 in September 2025.

 In January 2023, the official name of the pageant was changed from Miss Connecticut's Outstanding Teen, to Miss Connecticut's Teen, in accordance with the national pageant.

 Results summary

 The results of Miss Connecticut's Outstanding Teen as they participated in the national Miss America's Outstanding Teen competition.
 The year in parentheses indicates the year of the Miss America's Outstanding Teen competition the award/placement was earned.